GerritCodeReview/git-repo/SUBMITTING_PATCHES.md

  - Make small logical changes.
  - Provide a meaningful commit message.
- - Check for coding errors and style nits with pyflakes and flake8
+ - Check for coding errors and style nits with flake8
  - Make sure all code is under the Apache License, 2.0.
  - Publish your changes for review.
  - Make corrections if requested.